ShreyanJain9/twindex/lib/go/readme.md

 encodes the hash as a lowercase base32 string, and returns the last 7 characters of the encoded hash as a new *C.char string.

-Compile the Go code in the `lib/go` folder by running `go build -o lib/libtwthash.so -buildmode=c-shared twthash.go`
+Compile the Go code in the `lib/go` folder by running `go build -o lib/libtwthash.so -buildmode=c-shared twthash.go`.

 To run the accompanying Ruby code, it must be required from the toplevel `twindex` folder.